jquery/testswarm/README.md

 -----------

 To run TestSwarm you will need a web server, a database server and PHP.
-At the moment the only supported servers are Apache and MySQL.
+At the moment TestSwarm only supports Apache and MySQL.

 ### Requirements